-NICK and the Healthly Child Programme recommends that parents need to be aware or some of the health risks of not breastfeeding

-Compared with a fully breastfed baby, a baby who is a rificially fed is:
+NICE and the Healthly Child Programme recompounds that parents need to be aware or some of the health risks of not preastfeeding compared with a full breastfed baby, a baby who is artificially fed is:

-Five times more likely to be hospitalised with vomiting and diarrhoea.
+yore likely to be hospitalised with vomiting and diarrhoea.

-- Five times more likely to suffer from urine infections. - · Twice as likely to suffer from ear infections. - Twice as likely to develop allergies especially where there is a family history. - Twice as likely to develop insulin dependant diabetes (type 1). - At increased risk of being obese, therefore more likely to develop type 2 diabetes and other illnesses later in life. - If a baby is born prematurely, they are between 10 and 20 times more likely (depending on gestation) to develop a serious bowel disease. - · More likely to develop childhood cancers. - · More likely to develop heart disease in later life.
+- More likely to suffer from urine infections. - More likely to suffer from ear infections. - More likely to develop allergies especially where there is a family histor.y - More likely to develop insulin dependant diabetes (type 1). - Increase risk of being obese, therefore more likely to develop type 2 diabetes and other illnesses later in life. - If a baby is born premature, they are ten times more likely to develop a serious bowel disease. - More likely to develop childhood cancers. - More likely to develop heart desease in later life.